BlackSoi1/EZ_List/README.md

  too "powerful".
 For example, some of them have a news section and some of them can edit the background picture of the list.
 I want to make a simple to-do list application that only do *"to-do list"* work.
  And this is the reason why I named it "EZ".

+## User Stories
+- As a user, I want to be able to add a item to my to-do list.

+- As a user, I want to be able to cross items off on my to-do list.

+- As a user, I want to be able to view all the tasks on the list.

+- As a user, I want to be able to view only the completed tasks on the list.

+- As a user, I want to be able to set priorities of tasks on my list.

+- As a user, I want to be reminded when the task approaches deadline.